-The fundamental question for BEV generation is: what could be a plausible set of street-view images that correspond to this BEV layout?
-One could think of numerous scenes with varying vehicle types, backgrounds, and more.
-For a set of views to be realistic, we need to consider several properties of the images.
-Similar to the problem of novel view synthesis, images must appear consistent, as if they were taken in the same physical location.
-For instance, cameras with an overlapping field-of-view (FoV) should have overlapping content, and objects partially visible in one frame should appear in a rotated frame.
-The visual styling of the scene also needs to be consistent such that all virtual views appear to be created in the same geographical area (e.g., urban vs. rural), time of day, with the same weather conditions, and so on.
-In addition to image consistency, the images must correspond to the HD map, faithfully reproducing the specified road layout, lane lines, and vehicle locations.
-Unlike image-to-image translation with a semantic mask, the BEV generation model must infer the image layout to account for occlusions between objects and the relative heights of objects in a scene.
-These two main challenges, image consistency and correspondence, are critical to the task but can be difficult to reconcile.
-If we only desire image consistency, similar to the case of image outpainting, the model is free to generate any consistent image.
-However, if we also wish to maintain correspondence between the virtual views and the HD map, portions of the virtual views are constrained to represent certain elements (e.g., vehicles).
-On the other hand, if we only care about image correspondence, the model only needs the context of part of the HD map in its FoV and does not need to account for previously generated images or issues such as wraparound.
+The fundamental question for BEV generation is: what is a plausible set of street-view images that correspond to a BEV layout?
+One could think of numerous images with varying vehicle types, backgrounds, and more.
+For a set of views to be realistic, we must consider several properties of the images.
+Similar to the problem of novel view synthesis, images must appear consistent—as if they were taken in the same physical location.
+For instance, cameras with an overlapping field-of-view (FoV) must ensure overlapping content is correctly shown, accounting for the shifted perspective.
+The visual styling of the scene also needs to be consistent such that all virtual views appear to be created in the same geographical area (e.g., urban vs. rural), at the same time of day, with the same weather conditions, and so on.
+In addition to this consistency, the images must correspond to the HD map, faithfully reproducing the specified road layout, lane lines, and vehicle locations.
+Unlike image-to-image translation with a semantic mask—which has significant amount of prior work—a BEV generation model must infer the image layout to account for occlusions between objects and the relative heights of objects in a scene.